 Contaminated land

-- current and past commercial and residential uses
+- past commercial and residential uses

 - successive phases of development, redevelopment and maintenance